barryclark/jekyll-now/_posts/2019-12-22-Payments-Intro.md

 to them.
 How much value would *you* put on a won banknote and why?
 5. <a name="footnote_5"></a>If we make a payment from Japan to the U.S. at no point in time will anyone put yen bank notes (or anything else) in a box and send them over the ocean to complete the transaction.
+6. <a name="footnote_6"></a>One side makes a note "I owe that country X billions" and writes those billions off its central bank balance sheet (the equivalent of "burning money").
+The other side makes a note "that country owes me X billions" and adds those in its central bank's balance sheet (the equivalent of "printing money").
+It is slightly more complex than this, but you get the idea.
+7. <a name="footnote_7"></a>This is a slight over-simplification.
+In practice the trusted third-party is an institution managing the payment scheme.
+This institution is setup and sponsored by the central bank.
+8. <a name="footnote_8"></a>It is funny how IRIS was initially advertised as [free to use][41] for bank customers, yet Greek banks [end up][39] [charging][40] regardless.

   [1]: https://en.wikipedia.org/wiki/Payment